LindaOjo/Lindaojo.com/content/blog/articles/Tips-on-preparing-a-great-developer-resume.md

 </div>

-Can you imagine doing all this work and it showing up all scrambled up on the recruiter's screen?
+Can you imagine doing all this work and it shows up all scrambled up on the recruiter's screen?
 To avoid this, always have your resume with the pdf format.
 That way you can be sure the recruiter would be viewing your resume exactly how you designed it.

 That's all folks, If this was helpful, share it!